bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 `Variational Autoencoders <link://slug/variational-autoencoders>`__ for more details.

-A special type of lossless compression algorithm called an *entropy encoder* exploit the statistical properties of your input data to compress data efficiently.
+A special type of lossless compression algorithm called an *entropy encoder* exploits the statistical properties of your input data to compress data efficiently.
 A relatively new algorithm to perform this lossless compression is called **Asymmetrical Numeral Systems** (ANS), which essentially map any input data string